dvidelabs/flatcc/README.md

     `color: MyGame.Example.Color.Green`
     `color: 2`

-The symbolic values do not have to be quoted, but can be while numeric values cannot be quoted.
-If no namespace is provided, like `color:
-Green`, the symbol must match the receiving enum type.
+The symbolic values do not have to be quoted (unless required by runtime or compile time configuration), but can be while numeric values cannot be quoted.
+If no namespace is provided, like `color: Green`, the symbol must match the receiving enum type.
 Any scalar value may receive a symbolic value either in a relative namespace like `hp: Color.Green`, or an absolute namespace like `hp: MyGame.Example.Color.Green`, but not `hp: Green` (since `hp` in the monster example schema) is not an enum type with a `Green` value).
 A namespace is relative to the namespace of the receiving object.

-It is also possible to have multiple values:
+It is also possible to have multiple values, but these always have to be quoted in order to be compatible with Googles flatc tool for Flatbuffers 1.1:

     `color: "Green Red"`

+The following is also accepted in flatc v0.2.0, but future releases will require it to be explicitly configured for flac compatibity reasons:

     `color: Green Red`

-These are originally intended for enums that have the bit flag attribute defined (which Color does have), but this is tricky to process, so therefore any symblic value can be listed in a sequence with or without namespace as appropriate.
+These multi value expressions are originally intended for enums that have the bit flag attribute defined (which Color does have), but this is tricky to process, so therefore any symblic value can be listed in a sequence with or without namespace as appropriate.
 Because this further causes problems with signed symbols the exact definition is that all symbols are first coerced to the target type (or fail), then added to the target type if not the first this results in:

     `color: Green Blue Red Blue`